 A timely withdrawal request filed by the employer-petitioner after the approval of an election agreement or close of hearing, but prior to the election, should be approved and granted without prejudice unless any union involved (other than a certified incumbent union) opposes the withdrawal.
-If opposition is expressed by such a union, the election should be held as scheduled or decision issue, regardless of whether the union opposed to withdrawal has a petitioner's showing of interest.
+If opposition is expressed by such a union, the election should be held as scheduled or decision issue, regardless of whether the union opposed to 11113Before Election: After Direction of Election in Substantially Different Unit withdrawal has a petitioner's showing of interest.
 Siemons Mailing Service, 124 NLRB 594, 595 (1959); International Aluminum Corp., 117 NLRB 1221 (1957).